IGJoshua/imports/README.md

 The unofficial new home of clojure.contrib.import-static, used for importing static Java methods/fields into Clojure programs.

+Please note that "importing" static fields is implemented by copying them to private vars in the namespace -- this blocks inlining.

 ## Usage

 Use the following dependency line in Leiningen: